sanjeetkumaritoutlook/nextjs-app/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## deployed on vercel

+branch for-vercel deployed on https://nextjs-app-pearl-nu.vercel.app/nextjs-app

+process.env.GOOGLE_API_KEY is only available on the server (not in browser).

+Since GitHub Pages only supports static hosting (HTML/CSS/JS files), you must run your app in static export mode locally too.

+👉 If you want to stay on GitHub Pages: you must remove "use server" and run everything client-side.
+But then your Google API key will be public (needs restrictions).

+👉 If you want to keep server-only logic and private API keys: move to Vercel/Netlify or use your NestJS proxy as a backend.

+"use server"; -> That turns the file into a Server Action file — which cannot be statically exported.
+GitHub Pages only works with pure static assets (HTML, JS, CSS).
+No Node.js runtime, no Server Actions.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: